Evening primrose oil (EPO) is made from the seeds of the flowers of a plant native to North America. The plant has traditionally been used to treat:

 EPO is generally taken as a supplement or applied topically.
 Read on to learn how EPO may help treat many common health conditions today.

-The GLA in EPO is thought to help acne by reducing skin inflammation and reducing the number of skin cells that cause lesions.
+The GLA in EPO is thought to help acne by reducing skin inflammation and the number of skin cells that cause lesions.
 It may also help the skin retain moisture.

 A separate study found that GLA supplementation reduced both inflammatory and noninflammatory acne lesions.